 I recently photographed for Dartington Arts, the German pianist Volker Bertelmann known as Hauschka who is a proponent of the prepared piano.
 He played continuously for 70 minutes at a concert at Dartington Hall creating some extraordinary sounds by placing and moving a selection of objects inside the piano as he played, at times amplifying the sounds.

 Edinburgh International Festival contacted me recently for permission to use this photograph of Thea Musgrave, the celebrated composer who is ninety this year.
 It was taken when she was running a composition course at Dartington Summer School of Music.

-Alongside photographing in digital format at the Summer School, I shot a couple of films with my Bronica GS 6 x 7 film camera.
+Alongside photographing in digital format at the Dartington Summer School and Festival of Music, I shot a couple of films with my Bronica GS 6 x 7 film camera.
 I’m not sure the final images look very different to the digital ones I took but I had a very different relationship with the sitters when using a large medium format camera with only 10 shots per film.
 One has to make each image count in a way one doesn’t have to with digital cameras.
-From top left – Joseph Havlat, pianist, Howard Skempton, composer, Michael Finnissy, composer.
+From top left – Joseph Havlat, pianist, Howard Skempton and Michael Finnissy both composers.

 A final photo taken at the crazy and joyful last jive and big band night of the Summer School.

 Dartington International Summer School & Festival is over for another year.
 As always, I enjoyed it very much – meeting the musicians and composers and hearing some sublime music.
 This was my last photo shoot – a small brown piano in the Private Garden.

 Some more photographs from Dartington International Summer School 2017.
 From top left – Stevie Wishart – composer and hurdy-gurdy player, James Runcie – playwright and broadcaster, Eliza Carthy – folk musician, and Adriano Adewale – Brazilian percussionist.